-If the BAIID records 3 start-up test failures in a monitoring period, or 1 rolling retest failure, or if it detects tampering, the vehicle must be taken to a service center immediately.
+If the BAIID records three start-up test failures in a monitoring period, or one rolling retest failure, or if it detects tampering, the vehicle must be taken to a service center immediately.
 These are called major violations.
-If that service is not done, the BAIID will go into a “permanent lockout” mode, and the vehicle cannot be operated.
+If that service isn’t done, the BAIID will go into a “permanent lockout” mode, and the vehicle cannot be operated.
 Additionally, the driver will not be able to drive at all until their violation hearing, which must be scheduled by the driver.

 Test failures, tampering, or other BAIID related major violations may require that the original license revocation/denial be reinstated.
 Leaving your car running is the most common mistake that results in a rolling retest failure.

 The biggest flaw of BAIIDs are that they’re not specific to the alcohol they detect.
 When you’re in a life-altering situation such as a drunk driving offense, it’s important to have the most accurate results as possible.Breath tests, such as the Datamaster, detect the presence of alcohol using infrared absorption spectrometry.